patrickbucher/read-think-write/content/why-minimalism-works.md

-New year's resolutions usually focus on the _what_: exercising more, getting enough sleep, finally learning how to play the guitar, etc. Sometimes, they are also also about the _what not_: stop smoking, less shopping, no more binge-watching, etc.
+New year's resolutions usually focus on the _what_: exercising more, getting enough sleep, finally learning how to play the guitar, etc. Sometimes, they are also about the _what not_: stop smoking, less shopping, no more binge-watching, etc.

 The _whats_ are often picked without knowing where the time and energy for those activities is supposed to come from.
 And the _what nots_ don't answer the